Saba Foulad Zagros

+Saba Foulad Zagros (صبا فولاد زاگرس) is an Iranian steel re-bar manufacturing company headquartered in Tehran, Iran.
+The company's plant is located in Sefiddasht Industrial Park in Borujen County.

 History

 Saba Foulad Zagros was founded in December 2009 as a private company in Sefiddasht Industrial Park in Borujen County, Iran.
-The installation of the production line and the facilities was processed by the domestic as well as foreign contractors with technical support of companies such as Siemens.
+The installation of the production line and facilities was carried out by domestic as well as foreign contractors with technical support of companies such as Siemens.

+Professional associations, awards and certifications

+Since 2009, Saba Foulad Zagros has been a member of the Iranian Steel Producers Association and the company's CEO, Hamidreza Taherizadeh, holds the position of vice president of the association as of December 2014.

+As of December 2014, Saba Foulad Zagros has received the following awards: